-- 3.4 On the basis of the above assumptions, present school capacity is forecast to be fully utilised from school session 2022/23 onwards, depending on the actual class organisation that is possible.
+- 3.4 St John Ogilvie Primary School currently has a listed capacity for 415 pupils in 14 classes, 7 of which are limited to 30 pupils maximum.
+General Purpose provision is provided through 3 open areas and one small enclosed music room.
+In practice, class size legislation means that a maximum sustained intake of 56 pupils can be accommodated P1-P7, in 14 classes, giving a total roll of 392 pupils.
+The school is currently organised in 14 classes and thus there is no scope within the school for the creation of additional classes that could support new residential development. - 3.5 On the basis of the above assumptions, present school capacity is forecast to be fully utilised from school session 2018/19 onwards, depending on the actual class organisation that is possible.
 The council will therefore aim to secure developer contributions and/or identify funding which ensures that additional capacity is in place for the start of this session.
 It should be noted that spare capacity can be taken up by placing requests; likewise, housing completions could occur sooner than expected so it is possible that capacity could run out sooner that predicted.
-There may also be alternative or intermediate short term capacity options noting that budget, pupil safety and school detriment would require very careful consideration. - 3.5 The council uses well established and robust methods for estimating the number of children resulting from new developments, including household survey as well as cross matching of its pupil placement information (as set out in the SPG Planning for Education). - 3.6 Education forecasting entails making assumptions about the rate of house build, stage migration factors, child per house ratios and transfer rates.
+There may also be alternative or intermediate short term capacity options noting that budget, pupil safety and school detriment would require very careful consideration. - 3.6 The council uses well established and robust methods for estimating the number of children resulting from new developments, including household survey as well as cross matching of its pupil placement information (as set out in the SPG Planning for Education).

+3.7 Education forecasting entails making assumptions about the rate of house build, stage migration factors, child per house ratios and transfer rates.
 The timing of education infrastructure projects could, therefore, vary from those indicated in Appendix 1 if trends differ significantly from those assumed.